Aveglia/vAMPirus/docs/HelpDocumentation.md

 Every time you launch vAMPirus with Nextflow, you will see this kind of output that refreshes with the status of the different processes during the run.

+**Add "--asvMED" or "aminoMED" to the launch command above to get Shannon Entropy analysis resutls for ASVs and AminoTypes

 2. "--Analyze"